-It didn’t surprise me that this damp environment had so many of them springing forth from the ground.
-I belly crawled that first section of boardwalk, breathing in the moisture-rich air, marvelling at the plethora of life forms around me.
+It didn’t surprise me that this damp environment had many of them shooting from the ground.
+Laying on my belly on the boardwalk, I breathed in the moisture-rich air, marvelling at the plethora of life forms around me.

 The Spruce Forest